 - Get everyone out of the house – and stay out.

-- Don’t stop to collect anything or get dressed.
+- Do not stop to collect personal belongings or get dressed.

 - Follow your planned escape route.